 For your future plumbing, you will need a 1/2″ cold water supply line to the unit and a 3″ waste line below the unit.

-For us, this was not a big deal as we were in the middle of a total bathroom renovation and could easily revise the framing for the 23 1/2″ wide unit.
-In addition it’s the width, the unit calls for wall framing load bearing of 880 lbs., prompting us to double up the studs framing the cavity where the in-wall toilet frame would be mounted.
+For us, modifying the wall framing was not a big deal as we were in the middle of a total bathroom renovation and could easily revise the framing for the 23 1/2″ wide unit.
+In addition it’s the width, the unit calls for wall framing load bearing capacity of 880 lbs., prompting us to double up the studs framing the cavity where the in-wall toilet frame would be mounted.
 We also reinforced the studs with Simpson Strong Tie GA2 gusset plates and structural grade fasteners to help manage the added load on the wall framing.

-The toilet system will require a water supply line and a waste pipe within the footprint of the wall cavity.
+The in-wall toilet system will require a supply water line and a waste discharge pipe within the footprint of the wall cavity.
 With the walls and floors of the bathroom open for our renovation, it was easy for us to add the exact plumbing we needed for the unit.

 For the toilet waste line, we ran a long sweep (indicated for all drains, especially toilets) 4″ to 3″ Sanitary Tee just under the unit.
-This Tee was then stubbed out with a short section of 3″ PVC that passed through the floor plate of the wall framing directly under the framing unit to connect the discharge plumbing from the toilet bowl.
+A short section of 3″ PVC was passed from this tee through the floor plate leaving a few inches of pipe directly under the framing unit to connect the discharge plumbing from the toilet bowl.